centreon/centreon-engine/doc/installation/index.rst

 Centreon provides RPM for its products through Centreon Entreprise Server (CES).
 Open source products are freely available from our repository.

-These packages are available for CentOS 5 and CentOS 6.
+These packages are available for CentOS 6.

 .. _user_installation_packages_prerequisites: